Scholarships & Grants

 - Bridgeport Military Academy

 - The Interdistrict Magnet Schools at the Fairchild Wheeler Campus

 The second effort includes expansion of Fairfield University's commitment to the Community Partnership Scholars Program by providing additional scholarships to eligible students.
 Students with additional demonstrated financial need beyond the base award may qualify for further assistance.

 Eligibility Guidelines: The Bridgeport high school full-time student must apply to Fairfield University for undergraduate admission by either the early action or regular decision application deadline each year.
 Students must be offered admission through the standard admission review process to be eligible.

 Additionally, the CSS Profile, Noncustodial Parent PROFILE (if applicable) and FAFSA applications must be received by the Office of Financial Aid by the February 15th deadline.
-Students selected for verification, must also submit all required documents as requested by the Office of Financial Aid by August 1.

 The student's family must annually demonstrate a federal Adjusted Gross Income of under $50,000 along with having financial assets that are typical of households with this income.
 Proper documentation of income (most recent federal tax return) is required in order to qualify for the award.
 Parent federal tax returns (from previous year) must be submitted to the Office of Financial Aid by March 31st to determine eligibility.